 Conducting business in Australia is impossible without an Australian Business Number (ABN).
 This identifying number of 11 digits will appear on every invoice you create and will be how the Australian Taxation Office (ATO) keeps track of how much you owe in tax every financial year.
 It’s important that the process of acquiring an ABN is done correctly or it could lead to issues further down the line.

-In all honesty, applying for an ABN is as simple as filling out a form.
-However, knowing what makes you eligible is what makes the real difference.
 Before opening the application form on the Australian Business Register (ABR) page you’ll be asked to tick boxes ensuring you understand the eligibility criteria.

 One must fulfill all or most of the following prerequisites before even being considered:

 It is important that you consider these criteria seriously before applying because some businesses and sole traders are called at random with questions about their work and can be asked for proof.
 If any of the above are missing, the best case scenario is that your ABN is canceled.
 The worst case can result in serious fines for lying to the government.
 This is the last thing anybody needs when they’re carrying on a business thinking all is well.
 For an example from the ABR themselves, check out this video at the bottom of the page.